enes-oerdek/Home-Assistant-Helium-Integration/README.md

 **Code:**

-Each Wallet has a unique entity ID.
+Each wallet has a unique entity ID.
 You need to add your identifier for your wallet.
 It is the first 4 chars of your solana address.
+Replace [YOUR ID HERE] (including brackets) with your wallet id.

 ```yaml
 type: entities